You are currently viewing How To Grow Course Sales Using Lesson Previews

 Many people place the course outline (or curriculum) on the sales page.
 There you can see all the top-level sections and child lessons.

-If you have configured any lessons to have a free preview, the outline should give shoppers the ability to preview a lesson by clicking the view lesson icon.
+If you have configured any lessons to have a free preview, the outline should allow shoppers to preview a lesson by clicking the view lesson icon.

 Some learning management systems let you access the free preview at the course level.